 8. Use Effective Examples from the Student’s Own Writing

 Many students will be frustrated and feel as if they cannot do anything correct in their writing.
-Therefore, when discussing ways to improve different facets of the writing, try to point to places within that students’ document where she has written effectively.
-Even if there are no strong examples of a particular issue in the student’s own writing, you can often find examples where she has a good start on something that you have asked her to focus on, and you can ask her to rework it during the conference.
-If she leaves the conference with an effective example that she has rewritten with your guidance during the conference, she will have gained the tools to make similar improvements throughout the document on her own.
+Therefore, when discussing ways to improve different facets of the writing, try to point to places within that student’s document where they have written effectively.
+Even if there are no strong examples of a particular issue in the student’s own writing, you can often find examples where they have a good start on something that you have asked them to focus on, and you can ask them to rework it during the conference.
+If they leave the conference with an effective example that they have rewritten with your guidance during the conference, they will have gained the tools to make similar improvements throughout the document on their own.

 Student: I don’t understand how to write a clear topic sentence.

 Teacher: Well, let’s look on page 3 to a topic sentence you have already written that is effective.
 Then we can discuss why that one is effective and you can compare it to some of the others that are less effective.

 Student: This comment says that I need to draw a more express analogy to the precedent, but I don’t know how I could make it any more express.

 Teacher: Remember that your reader needs you to walk through the analogy and explain why/how the facts of the precedent case are similar to the facts in the clients case in ways that are relevant to the legal rule.
 You did a really nice job of this on page 4 when you were addressing the second element.
 There, your rule was clear and concrete and the reader could see how the facts connected to the rule.
 Let’s walk through that analogy and then we can discuss how you might incorporate the same techniques in this section.